Is peanut butter keto gives us something to consider because of all the chemicals that food companies insist on adding to our nosh.

 In a handful of raw peanuts (36 g) you will find the following nutrients.

-So the short answer is that peanut butter is certainly keto when unsweetened; it is low in carb and high in fat.
+So the short answer is that peanuts are certainly keto when unsweetened; they are relatively low in carb (5.9 grams) much of which is resistant starch and high in fat (18g).

-Peanuts have a large percentage, the daily value, of our need for protein and fat.
+Peanuts contribute well to our need for protein and fat.
 They belong to a group of legumes known as the oil seeds; they are good food.
 Few nutritionists would disagree.

 Moreover the fat has a high percentage of the healthy monounsaturated oils, similar to avocados and olives; good stuff.

-And it's low in starch at only 3% of the daily value; and the net carbs are less than three grams.
+And unsweetened peanut butter is low in starch at only 3% of the daily value; and the net carbs are less than three grams.
 Nearly a half is fibre which does not contribute to blood glucose; instead it provides a very important function in supplying nutrients to the friendly bugs in the colon.

 Total carbs